-The story of the legendary Egyptian Queen (Elizabeth Taylor, National Velvet).
+The story of the legendary Egyptian Queen (Elizabeth Taylor, Night Watch).
 The film focuses primarily on her relationships with Julius Caesar (Rex Harrison, Blithe Spirit) and Marc Anthony (Richard Burton, Alexander The Great).

 Reaction & Thoughts:

 Director & writer Joseph L. Mankiewicz (All About Eve) famously said, “Cleopatra was conceived in emergency, shot in hysteria, and wound up in blind panic.”
 This troubled production faced an endless amount of problems, yet the final product is rather good for the most part.
 There is really only one thing wrong with this movie: it goes on and on and on … It’s like eating a whole gallon of ice cream; after a while it’s just too much.
 At more than four hours, this movie overstays its welcome.
-Gone with the Wind (1939), Ben-Hur (1959) and Lawrence of Arabia (1962) are nearly as long, but none of these films feel excessively lengthy.
 That being said, Cleopatra is much better than what some naysayers would let you to believe.

 I hadn’t seen the movie in years and having the opportunity to see it in High Definition, I jumped at the chance of revisiting it — the film was much better than I remembered.
 Cleopatra, (re)written by Ranald MacDougall, Sidney Buchman, Ben Hecht, and Mankiewicz, remains a very flawed epic, but its virtues are strong enough to help you survive the dull patches.